-For Canadians living with diabetes, there were two big changes to provincial coverage for diabetes technologies last week.
+For Canadians living with diabetes, there were two big changes to provincial coverage for diabetes technologies in the fall of 2019.
 The Ontario government agreed to cover the Libre system.
 In British Columbia, the government declined to cover the t:SlimX2 insulin pump or supplies for its residents.
 This is one step forward and one step back when it comes to choice in the treatment of insulin-dependent diabetes.

 Ontario Drug Program covers the Libre Flash Glucose Monitor